 7. What works for someone else may not work for me.

 One of the biggest tips most big bloggers tell the latest up-and-comers is that they should have a definite blog focus and that they shouldn’t do long posts.
 “People who read blogs don’t want long posts,” they write.
 “They want a tiny snapshot into an idea that they can read in 30 seconds’ time before they rush off to their next appointment.”

-Perhaps it’s the fact that I’m so long-winded that I never got much of a following, but eventually I just had to own the fact that I like to write long posts.
+Perhaps it’s the fact that I’m so long-winded that has stopped me from becoming The Next Big Blogger, but eventually I just had to own the fact that I like to write long posts.
 (This very post is serious evidence of that.)
 In the end, because my blog has evolved from trying to please the stats and traffic gods to creating meaningful content, I do things my own way.
 It’s cost me followers, but ultimately, I’m much more pleased with the result.

 8. Inspiration can come from anywhere